AldiandyaIrsyad/kompetegram-open-project-rest-api/readme.md

 # About
 This project was created for Kompetegram OpenAPI Challenge.
 For fun I also created options to enable `cache` and `cheat`.

-`cache` work by saving the output on first run to a dictionary, then return it immediately if it were within the last ` 5 minutes`
+`cache` work by saving the output on first run to a dictionary, then return it immediately upon request if it were within the last ` 5 minutes`

 `cheat` needs cache to be turned on, it cached the `/fakultas-prodi` method.